dacmeaux/GridProject/README.md

         $grid->setContent(array('Cell One', 'Cell Two', 'Cell Three', 'Cell Four', 'Cell FIve', 'Cell Six', 'Cell Seven', 'Cell Eight', 'Cell   Nine', 'Cell Ten'));

-        // Instruct the grid to generate CSS
+        // Generate CSS
         // You can create your own CSS but this is much more convenient
         $grid->generateCss(true);

-        // Set debug to see grid cells with color backgrounds for testing
+        // Set debug to see grid cells with random background colors for testing
         $grid->setDebug(true);

         // Render the grid